sourcecodeserenader/cs305-portfolio/README.md

 ---

 ## 7. Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?
-I would showcase this project to demonstrate not just technical competency in code analysis and security mitigation, but also critical thinking, attention to detail, and documentation - all essential traits when protecting real-world systems that people trust with their lives and futures.
+I would showcase this project to demonstrate not just technical competency in code analysis and security mitigation, but also critical thinking, attention to detail, and documentation - all essential traits when protecting real world systems that people trust with their lives and futures.